jansindl3r/Scale-absolutely/README.md

 ![Preview of Scale, absolutely extension](preview.png)

-## plans
-- live transform will show absolute values as well
-- input window will support math operations and variable of vertical metrics.
-Thanks, Renan!
-- shortcuts for scaling in both directions on both axes

 ## syntax
 - `200` sets current selection to 200
 - `+20` adds 20 units to current dimension